cmatan10/erc4337-example/README.md

 - Update the `accountFactoryAddress` in `addressesConfig.js`.

 ### 3. Deploy the Paymaster
-This script deploys the Paymaster contract, which covers transaction fees for wallets created from the specified AccountFactory.
+This script deploys the Paymaster contract, which covers transaction fees for SimpleAccounts created from the specified AccountFactory.
 The EntryPoint address and the AccountFactory address is passed as a parameters to the Paymaster.

 `npx hardhat run --network mumbai ./scripts/deploy_Paymaster.js`